jabransiddiqui/jabransiddiqui/README.md

 ⸻

-About
+About Me

 I’m a Senior Mobile Engineer with 9+ years of experience building and evolving production applications across iOS and Android.

 My work focuses on mobile architecture, Kotlin Multiplatform, platform modernization, performance, and maintainable application development.

-I started with native iOS engineering and expanded into Android, Flutter, Kotlin Multiplatform, and Kotlin backend development.
+I started with native iOS engineering and later expanded into Android, Flutter, Kotlin Multiplatform, and Kotlin backend development.

 Today, I work across the mobile platform — from SwiftUI and Jetpack Compose to shared Kotlin modules and backend services built with Spring Boot and Ktor.

-I particularly enjoy solving problems around architecture, scalability, developer experience, and long-term maintainability.
+I enjoy solving engineering problems around architecture, scalability, developer experience, performance, and long-term maintainability.

 ⸻